 19and behold, a great wind came from the wilderness and struck the four corners of the house, and it fell on the young men, and they are dead.
 I alone have escaped to tell you.”

-1Again it came to pass on the day when the sons of God came to present themselves before Yahweh that Satan came also among them to present himself before Yahweh.
+1Again there was a day when the sons of God came to present themselves before Yahweh and Satan also came among them to present himself before Yahweh.

-Satan answered Yahweh, and said, “From going back and forth on the earth, and from walking up and down on it.”
+2And Yahweh said to Satan, “Where have you come from?”
+And Satan answered Yahweh and said, “From going back and forth on the earth and from walking up and down on it.”

 3Yahweh said to Satan, “Have you considered my servant Job?
 For there is none like him in the earth, a blameless and an upright man, one who fears God and turns away from evil.
 He still maintains his integrity, although you incited me against him to ruin him without cause.”

 4Satan answered Yahweh and said, “Skin for skin.
 Yes, all that a man has he will give for his life.